-(Right below: An un-identified Newfoundland soldier in the trenches at Suvla Bay - from Provincial Archives)
+(Right: No-Man's-Land at Suvla Bay as seen from the Newfoundland positions - from Provincial Archives)

 November 26 would see what perhaps was to be the nadir of the Newfoundland Battalion's fortunes at Gallipoli; there was to be a freak rain, snow and ice-storm strike the Suvla Bay area and the subsequent floods had wreaked havoc amongst the forces of both sides.
 For several days, survival rather than the enemy was to be the priority.